hermann-p/pressspan/README.md

 # Output

 For each subgraphs matching your criteria, a *.dot* graph description file is created in its corresponding subfolder.
 To visualise the results you can use tools like [GraphViz](http://www.graphviz.org).

+The frequency of events found is reported to the tab-seperated files *(out)/multistrand.csv* and *(out)/circulars.csv*.
+Within these files, the first line contains the chromosome names, the second line contains the size of each bin on the chromosome in bases, and all following lines contain the number of times an event was detected in the respective segment (that is, between (line-number - 2) * bin-size and (line-nmuber - 1) * bin-size.

 In addition, a report file *(out)/pressspan.log* is written.
 It is a tab-separated file with three columns: